-The Standard Missile-3 (SM-3) is an exo-atmospheric missile defense interceptor used as the area and fleet defense weapon of the Aegis Combat System.
-It uses a hit-to-kill kinetic kill vehicle to intercept ballistic missiles during the midcourse of their flight path.
+The Standard Missile-3 (SM-3) is an exo-atmospheric missile defense interceptor used for theater ballistic missile defense.
+Part of the the Aegis Weapon System, it uses a hit-to-kill kinetic kill vehicle to intercept ballistic missiles during the midcourse of their flight path.
 The first Aegis BMD ships fielded SM-3 Block I interceptors in 2005, and the first Block IA interceptors deployed in 2006.1 The Navy also currently deploys a subsequent SM-3 variant, the Block IB, and is currently testing the Block IIA for future deployment.
 The Pentagon cancelled plans for an additional Block IIB version in 2013.
 2 All of the current SM-3 variants fire from Mk 41 Vertical Launching System (VLS) cells on both Aegis-equipped ships and Aegis Ashore sites.

 SM-3 Block IA and IB